Computed Tomography Angiography

 What is computed tomography angiography?

-CT angiography is a type of medical exam that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
+CT angiography is a type of medical test that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
 The dye is injected through an intravenous (IV) line started in your arm or hand.

 A computerized tomography scan, or CT scan, is a type of X-ray that uses a computer to make cross-sectional images of your body.
 The dye injected to perform CT angiography is called a contrast material because it "lights up" blood vessels and tissues that are being studied.